What is Advocacy?

 The Wisconsin Workforce Housing Program is a $100M program designed to provide gap financing for Wisconsin residents who are first-time homebuyers with incomes up to 120% of area median income (AMI).

 This workforce focus includes those working in healthcare (including CNAs and nurses), light manufacturing, schools (teacher aids, bus drivers, and some teachers), public workers (some firefighters and police), as well as transportation sector employees.
-The financing would be available for owner occupied new, recently rehabbed and existing single family homes.
+The financing would be available for owner occupied new and substantially rehabbed homes.

 Nationwide